Loan Default in Australia: Meaning, Consequences & Best Tips

 Consequences of defaulting on a loan

-A default can have a significant effect on your credit report.
+A default listing can affect your credit report.

-• Compounded impact when combined with late payment history
+- Additional impact if combined with late payment history

-• Future credit applications may be more difficult
+Future credit applications may become more difficult while the listing remains on file.

 Legal considerations

-• Legal and court costs may be added to the outstanding balance
+Legal and court costs may also be added to the outstanding debt.

 Collection activity